mahdinoori2000/javascript-capstone/README.md

 # 📖 [Movie App] <a name="about-project"></a>

-**[Movie App]** is a website for the movie enthusiasts, customers can see the movies , they can like and comment on movies.
+**[Movie App]** is a website for the movie enthusiasts, customers can see the movies , they can like and add comment on movies.
 All data is preserved thanks to [Involvement API](https://microverse.notion.site/Involvement-API-869e60b5ad104603aa6db59e08150270).
 This website is build by using JavaScript, Webpack and ES6.

 ## 🛠 Built With <a name="built-with"></a>